 Assigning Time to Projects

-Before we dive deep into how you create projects, let's talk about how you actually assign time to them.
+Now that we have our first custom project, let's talk about how you actually assign time to it.

 The easiest way is to simply drag an item from one of Timing's activity lists onto a project:

 In addition, whenever you create a task, the entire timespan of that task will be associated with the project you select for the task.
 There are plenty of ways to create a task; you can find them all in the documentation on tasks.